HOW BELIEFS FORM – PART 2

 Spinoza’s theory of belief formation is that the mere entrance of a claim into our mind causes us to believe it.

-This theory can initially seem obviously false – which can itself seem to disprove it.
-It can initially seem obviously contrary to both the concept and experience of comprehending, recalling or imagining-up a claim.
+This theory can seem obviously wrong – which can itself seem to disprove it.
+It can seem obvious from experience that merely comprehending, recalling or imagining-up a claim doesn't cause us to believe it.
 Regarding reason, a conclusion is by definition a belief.
-But Spinoza’s theory implies that our belief of this claim upon it entering our mind via our reason is due merely to that entrance, rather than being due to the claim being the product of our reason – which can initially seem obviously contrary to both the concept and experience of reasoning.
+But the theory implies that our belief of this claim upon it entering our mind is due merely to that entrance, rather than being due to the claim being the product of our reason.
+And that can seem obviously contrary to both the concept and experience of reasoning.

-But closer analysis reveals that the theory actually isn’t contrary to our experience of a claim entering our mind via any of these processes.
-And although the theory is indeed contrary to the current concepts of comprehending, recalling, imagining-up and concluding a claim, there’s no theoretical reason to think that these concepts can’t be revised to be compatible with the theory.
+But closer analysis reveals that Spinoza's theory actually isn’t contrary to our experience of claims entering our mind via any of these processes.
+And although the theory is indeed contrary to the current concept of reasoning, closer analysis reveals that this concept can be revised to agree with the theory.

 Also, there’s increasing experimental support for the theory.
-For example, a 2022 paper by neuroscientists at Harvard, Princeton and Dartmouth universities presents brain scan evidence which seems to support the theory.
+For example, a 2022 paper by neuroscientists at the universities of Harvard, Princeton and Dartmouth in the US presents brain scan evidence which seems to support the theory.

-And the first conference on Spinozan belief formation took place in 2018, in the US.
+And the first academic conference on Spinozan belief formation took place in 2018, in the US.

-This article presents a theoretical argument which supports Spinoza's answer to the question of how beliefs form.
-To see why Spinoza was right, consider first the two ways that a claim can be involved in our thinking.
+To see why Spinoza was also right, consider first the two ways that a claim can be involved in our thinking.

 The two ways that a claim can be involved in our thinking

-Consider the mental state of concluding X. Concluding X involves thinking X. For example, concluding 'David is vegetarian' involves thinking 'David is vegetarian'.
-And to conclude X is by definition to believe X.
+Consider the mental state of concluding X. By definition, concluding X involves thinking X. For example, by definition, concluding 'David is vegetarian' involves thinking 'David is vegetarian'.
+And, also by definition, to conclude X is to believe X.

 We can of course continue to hold belief X after thinking X, when our belief exists not as a mental state with an associated brain state but solely as a brain state, in a memory area of the brain.
 So believing X doesn't necessarily involve currently thinking X. That is, the psychological state of belief doesn't always involve the mental state of belief, although it always begins with that mental state, however briefly.